Ruth A. Parmelee: Witness to the Armenian genocide

 Armenian civilians, escorted by armed Ottoman soldiers, are marched through Harput (Kharpert), to a prison in the nearby Mezireh (present-day Elazığ), April 1915.

 During the Armenian genocide, Parmelee was stationed in Kharpert where she continued to conduct her missionary activities.
 She is believed to have been the only physician in the town.
 Therefore, she was often preoccupied with caring of those suffering from the events.
 In the beginning stages of the Armenian genocide, Parmelee recounts the initial arrests of the Armenian intellectuals of the town:

 On May 1, 1915 the first group of influential Armenian men were gathered up and put into prison.
 This company included merchants, priests, college professors etc. The names of the latter were Tennekejian, Boujancanian, Lulejian, Soghigian.
 The first three of those mentioned, suffered terrible torture.
 One procedure which was used to torture Professor Lulejian was to throw him into a fearfully ill-smelling Turkish closet, after having beaten him unconscious.

 Parmelee later writes that other groups of influential men were "bound together, taken out by night under strong guard to a desolate spot and massacred by their guards."

+In addition to these eyewitness accounts scholars note that Parmelee's role during 1915 was far more extensive than the current article reflects.
+Referring to Piana (2026), Parmelee's gender shaped the spaces she worked in.
+She treated Armenian and Muslim women inside private homes along with running a maternity and children's clinic out of her own home and used to move between multiple locations like refugee camps, hospitals, and mission buildings.

+As the genocide developed, Parmelee decided to change from her original assignment to emergency medical care.
+She treated Armenian women who were deported and children that were in those same deportation routes.
+She helped people who were suffering from starvation, disease, etc. Her position as the only available physician in Harpoon put her in the center of all of the humanitarian and medical work during these deportations.

+Her writings in "A Pioneer in the Euphrates Valley" also documented how she navigated through the Ottoman restrictions, not having many supplies, and the collapse of the local medical structure.
+Piana (2015) highlighted Parmelee's word during this time and showed that missionary women challenged gender expectations while performing during critical moments in a war zone.